tmaximini/generator-ionic-gulp/README.md

-# generator-ionic-gulp

-> A [Yeoman](http://yeoman.io) generator for Ionic Projects with Gulp
+# A [Yeoman](http://yeoman.io) generator for Ionic Projects with Gulp

-This is a yeoman generator for my [Ionic Gulp Seed](https://github.com/tmaximini/ionic-gulp-seed), to get things set up faster.
+This is a yeoman generator for my [Ionic Gulp Seed](https://github.com/tmaximini/ionic-gulp-seed), a minimal Ionic app template.
 It sets up everything to get you started with [Gulp](http://gulpjs.com/) and [Ionic](http://ionicframework.com/) in no time.

 ### Features